johannamannisto/johannamannisto.github.io/cmdline_course.md

 ## Week 1: Introduction

 The first week of the course was focused on introducing us to the command line and getting everything set up on our computers.
 Here we covered some basic commands such as `cd`, `mkdir`, and `rm`.
-We also learned escape commands such as`ctrl-c`.
-In addition to these basic commands to get us comfortable with Terminal/Command line, we briefly went over the history of Linux.
+We also learned escape commands such as `ctrl-c`.
+In addition to these basic commands to get us comfortable, we briefly went over the history of Linux.

-Our exercise for this week included using `wget` and emacs to get us introduced to concepts needed later for corpus processing.
-Below is a snippet of code that was called in the command line for this exercise
+Our exercise for this week included using `wget` and emacs.
+This introduced us to concepts needed later for corpus processing.
+Below is a snippet of code that was called in the command line for this exercise:

 ``` bash
   wget https://www.gutenberg.org/files/215/215-0.txt